AYUSH-ISHAN/Emojification/Readme.md

                _________________________________________________________________

  Now, here 'lambda' denotes the Resnets architecture as the base model.
+ In this we feed in images after preprocessing and resizing it to size of (48, 48).
+And output is a FCN layer of 7 nodes.

 <h3><B>Neural network on facial landmarks from dlib on kaggle dataset</B></h3>